-- In conducting the investigation, work in collaboration with victims according to Protocol 2: Victim Engagement Guidelines. - 2.
-When using information provided by the victim, protect her/him from retaliation.
+- 1. In conducting the investigation, work in collaboration with victims according to Protocol 2: Victim Engagement Guidelines. - 2.
+When using information provided by the victim, protect her/him from retaliation. - a.

-- a.
 Do not tell the suspect what the victim has told you. - b.
 If circumstances allow, do not tell the suspect you have spoken to victim. - 3.
-Ensure that the victim knows who you are and how to contact you. - 4.
+Ensure that the victim knows who you are and how to contact you.
+When contacted by a victim with LEP, who is Deaf/HOH or prefers communicating in a language other than English, arrange for a qualified interpreter. - 4.
 Encourage the victim to report contact, abusive behavior and/or violations by the suspect. - 5.
-Request that the victim report any threats against her/him for cooperating with the investigation. - 6.
-Inform the victim of the importance of keeping a record of mail, voice mail, e-mail, text messages, and other forms of communication and contact from the suspect or others acting on the suspect's behalf. - Inform the victim of the availability of periodic "welfare" checks at her/his residence by officers. - 8.
-Problem solve with the victim around enhancing safety as the case proceeds through the legal system. - E. Declined cases - 1.
-Notify the victim of the prosecutor's decision. - 2.
-When the prosecutor declines a case the investigator believes has merit, he or she should discuss the case with the supervisor and then contact the charging attorney to discuss the reason for declining the case and explore the possibility of further investigation.
+Request that the victim report any threats against her/him for cooperating with the investigation.

+- 6. Inform the victim of the importance of keeping a record of mail, voice mail, email, text messages, and other forms of communication and contact from the suspect or others acting on the suspect's behalf. - 7.
+Inform the victim of the availability of periodic "welfare" checks at her/his residence by officers. - 8.
+Problem solve with the victim around enhancing safety as the case proceeds through the legal system.

+E. Declined cases
-If the charging attorney indicates additional investigation might result in charges, continue the investigation as requested by the prosecutor.

-- After a prosecutor's initial decision to decline the case, if the investigator concludes the case has strong merit, he or she may request supervisory approval to retain the case and gather additional evidence to improve the possibility of charging. - 4.
+- 1. Notify the victim of the prosecutor's decision.
+Arrange for an interpreter when providing verbal notification to those who are Deaf/HOH, LEP or prefer to communicate in a language other than English.
+Provide written notification in the victim's preferred language or arrange for sight translation if their preferred language is not available. - 2.
+When the prosecutor declines a case the investigator believes has merit, he or she should discuss the case with the supervisor and then contact the charging attorney to discuss the reason for declining the case and explore the possibility of further investigation. - If the charging attorney indicates additional investigation might result in charges, continue the investigation as requested by the prosecutor. - 3.
+After a prosecutor's initial decision to decline the case, if the investigator concludes the case has strong merit, he or she may request supervisory approval to retain the case and gather additional evidence to improve the possibility of charging. - 4.
 If the case is finally declined by the prosecutor as a felony and transferred to another prosecuting authority as a misdemeanor, the investigator shall be informed of the transfer and contact the new charging attorney to discuss the case.